ai-bearing/ai-bearing.github.io/_posts/2023-04-03-strike-book.md

 > The road leading to Rhody McCoy’s letter to Fred Nauman began with the creation of these racial worlds, and these two New Yorks.

 ## Chapter 1: Two New Yorks
+One Point: The demographic and socioeconomic changes in New York led to, simultaneously, intense segregation and strengthening labor-government relations.
+These factors provide the backdrop for the Ocean Hill-Brownsville controversy.

+> In a typical graduating class, only 2 percent went on to one of the city’s specialized high schools, which required applicants to pass written entrance examinations and served as feeders to major universities and the city colleges.

+> By the mid-1960s, then, Ocean Hill–Brownsville symbolized the isolation of dozens of poor black communities throughout New York City: geographically segregated, economically stagnant, politically weak, and educationally marginalized.

+> The crucial role education would play as a means of advancement—as a commodity—in the city’s new economy was lost on neither blacks nor whites.
+Black leaders understood that education provided the only opportunity for their people to break out of their isolation in city life.
+Middle-class whites viewed it as the key element in their own enhanced status.